 - If it is your first time to a winery, use the winery tasting room guide.
 A fun idea is to have a picnic in the vineyards.
 Here is a list of Napa Valley wineries with picnic areas.
-Most wineries in the Napa Valley charge a tasting fee.
-Expect to pay $10 or more to taste.
-Two people can always elect to share a tasting.
 Check out the Napa Valley on a budget.

-- On last thing, be sure to watch our video: Napa Valley Travel Tips.
+- One last thing, be sure to watch our video: Napa Valley Travel Tips.